Road Warriors: Georgia Championship Wrestling (1983–1984)

 Joe Laurinaitis had briefly competed as the Road Warrior before Ole Anderson paired him up with Mike Hegstrand to form the Road Warriors in 1983.
 They were initially brought into "Precious" Paul Ellering's stable as a replacement for his team of Matt Borne and Arn Anderson after Borne was fired from the company.
 After a few months of rapid success, the Road Warriors dumped Ellering as manager, claiming that they did not need a manager.
-This was short-lived, as in early 1984, they and "Precious" Paul Ellering formed a stable called The Legion of Doom in the National Wrestling Alliance (NWA)'s Georgia Championship Wrestling (GCW) territory.
-The group consisted of the Road Warriors, Jake "The Snake" Roberts, King Kong Bundy & The Spoiler.
+This was short-lived, as in early 1984, they and "Precious" Paul Ellering formed a stable called the Legion of Doom in the National Wrestling Alliance (NWA)'s Georgia Championship Wrestling (GCW) territory.
+The group was managed by Ellering and consisted of the Road Warriors, King Kong Bundy, Jake "The Snake" Roberts, and The Spoiler.
 The stable was short-lived and the name "Legion of Doom" soon referred only to the Road Warriors and Ellering with either name used interchangeably throughout their career.
 Animal reveals in the Road Warriors: The Life and Death of the Most Dominant Tag-Team in Wrestling History DVD set that the name "Legion of Doom" was taken from the Super Friends cartoon.

 The Road Warriors' high-impact powerhouse style and unique attire quickly got them noticed by fans and dreaded by opponents, so much so that some wrestlers would grab their bag and leave the arena when they saw they were scheduled to face the Road Warriors.
-In Georgia, the team quickly rose to the top despite being very young and having not undergone the traditional "paying dues" period simply because they were so believable in their role.
+In GCW, the team quickly rose to the top despite being very young and having not undergone the traditional "paying dues" period simply because they were so believable in their role.
 They gained a reputation for being very stiff and not selling simply because they could, and most of their matches ended quickly as a result.
 They won the NWA National Tag Team Championship upon their debut, a title they would win two more times while in Georgia.

+The Road Warrior look

+The original look for the Road Warriors was a pair of bikers in leather vests and biker hats and sunglasses, according to Animal he felt uncomfortable with the biker gimmick because it made him look like the biker from the Village People.
+However, Ole Anderson suggested that they needed face paint and mohawks.

+Originally their face paint design was random, but later Hawk's well-known look was the double mohawk with a joker look style make up.
+Animal's well-known look was a Mr. T style mohawk with a long thin mullet in the back and his makeup design was a black spider on his forehead.
+When the team signed with the World Wrestling Federation in 1990.
+Hawk sported a small rat tail on the back of his head, but shaved it off shortly before SummerSlam 91.